DominikN/rosdevday22-gazebo-rviz/README.md

 ## Clone the project repository on your laptop

-If your have Docker & Docker Compose installed, all resources you need to run this project are present in [this GitHub repo](https://github.com/DominikN/rosdevday22-gazebo-rviz).
+If you have Docker & Docker Compose installed, all resources you need to run this project are present in [this GitHub repo](https://github.com/DominikN/rosdevday22-gazebo-rviz).

 Clone it on your laptop: